 Residential Burn Permits

 You must get your permit from either Truckee Fire Protection District or CAL FIRE.
 Truckee Fire Protection District stations are located at 11473 Donner Pass Road, 10049 Donner Pass Road or 10277 Truckee Tahoe Airport Road, which is a combined Truckee Fire Protection District and CAL FIRE station.
 Burn season occurs every year when the burn ban is lifted (usually around October 15) until the burn ban is enacted (somewhere around June 15).
 The burn season is dependent on fuel moisture and weather conditions.

 IN TAHOE DONNER, DEBRIS BURNING IS ALLOWED FROM THE TIME THE UNIT CHIEF OF THE LOCAL CAL FIRE UNIT LIFTS THE BURN BAN UNTIL MARCH 31 OF THE FOLLOWING YEAR.
 DEBRIS BURNING IS NOT ALLOWED IN SPRINGTIME EACH YEAR.

 - Before burning, call Northern Sierra Air Quality Management District at (530) 582-1027 to see if it is a permissible burn day.

 - Maximum pile size of four feet in diameter.

 - Area within 10 feet of the outer edge of the pile is maintained free and clear of all flammable material and vegetation.

 - Responsible person in attendance with shovel until fire is dead out.

 - No burning shall be undertaken unless weather conditions (particularly wind) are such that burning can be considered safe.

-Please visit the Truckee Fire Protection website to learn more about Ordinance 03-2019: Banning of Open Burning and Recreational Fires during High Fire Conditions.
+For terms on the banning of open burning and recreational fires during high-fire conditions, visit the Truckee Fire Protection website to learn more about Ordinance 03-2019: Banning of Open Burning and Recreational Fires during High Fire Conditions.